lorenzo-italiano/seasonsforce-ms-address-api/README.md

 ## Description

-This is the address api repository for all the address microservice of seasonsforce project.
-It is a Spring Boot application developped in Java.
+This is the api address repository for the seasonsforce project's address microservice.
+It's a Spring Boot application developed in Java.

-Their is also the `Dockerfile` for the api and the PostgreSQL database.
+There's also the `Dockerfile` for the api and the PostgreSQL database.

 ---